sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 </div>

-Four phrase candences are available to duple paraphrase.
+Four phrase cadences are available to duple paraphrase.
 A phrase can close on an undecorated cantus tone by notating it as a whole note followed by a luftpause,

 <div class="vex-tabdiv">